 “What’s funny?”

 I dutifully get up and have a look.
 Her diva is dancing around with a cat.
-A bright pink, feather boa is slung over her shoulders.
-My antagonist peers over my shoulders and begins to laugh as well.
+A bright pink, feather boa is wrapped around their necks.
+My antagonist peers over my shoulder and begins to laugh as well.
 I resist the urge to smack him upside of his darkly handsome, yet foreboding face.

 “How clever, yes, ha-ha.
 That’s pretty…silly.
 Did you make the cat too?”